basho/riak_kv/docs/NextGenREPL.md

 - The supporting key-store contains causal context information, not just hashes, allowing for genuine comparison between differences and appropriately targeted anti-entropy action.

-The `kv-kv_index_tictactree` process was introduced as part of Riak 2.9.0, where it is primarily used for intra-cluster entropy protection.
+The `kv_index_tictactree` process was introduced as part of Riak 2.9.0, where it is primarily used for intra-cluster entropy protection.
 In Riak 2.9.1 this can now be used in an automated and efficient way for inter-cluster reconciliation and repair.

 With an efficient and flexible anti-entropy inter-cluster reconciliation mechanism, that supports frequent running - a simpler real-time replication solution is possible.
 Characteristics of this simplified real-time solution are: